dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/19-format/index.md

 :::

-You can use the `FormattedItem` type to explicitely type an object as a formatting output:
+You can use the `FormattedItem` type to explicitly type an object as a formatting output object:

 ```ts
 import type { FormattedItem } from 'dynamodb-toolbox/entity/actions/format'